In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 Using deities to teach AIDS info

-Who knew that probiotics—“good” bacteria found naturally in the body—would b
+Who knew that probiotics—“good” bacteria found naturally in the body—would become the main ingredient of a hot new marketing trend.

 Do same-sex marriages cut the risk of HIV transmission?
 And is that question offensive?